 Field-hunting tip

-Look in basaltic cavities country — that is the host setting where gottardiite typically forms.
+Look in basaltic cavities country, the host setting where gottardiite typically forms.
 If you start seeing calcite, quartz, heulandite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, aggregates habit, so train your eye for that shape before scanning the outcrop.